Electromagnetically induced transparency and absorption cross-over with a four-level Rydberg system: Introduction

 More than two decades after the experimental availability of cold gases, these systems yielded many important results and have been used in the fields from quantum optics to quantum information and from nonlinear optics to quantum simulation \cite{bloch05,bloch12}.
-Combining cold atom systems with Electromagnetically Induced Transparency (EIT) phenomenon caused many exciting findings like slowing \cite{hau99} and storing light in a medium \cite{fleis00,fleis05}.
-Electromagnetically induced transparency is quantum coherence phenomenon that makes an opaque medium transparent under certain conditions via dark-state formation \cite{harris90}.
-Being complimentary effect to EIT on many respects, Electromagnetically Induced Absorption (EIA) observed in 1998, is the increase in absorption via atomic coherences and it is called bright resonance\cite{akul98, lez99}.
-It has been proposed that EIA can be used for many applications like optical switches, information storing and magnetometry \cite{ lez99,laz15}.
-Cold Rydberg gases consist of highly excited atoms have also attracted so much interest in the last two decades \cite{bloch12,saff10}.
-Extraordinary properties of Rydberg atoms \cite{gallagher} like strong interactions with each other and external fields and, Rydberg blockade effect \cite{gaet09,urb09} have provided a good platform for quantum information applications \cite{saff10, comp10}.
+Combining cold atom systems with electromagnetically induced transparency (EIT) phenomenon that makes an opaque medium transparent under certain conditions via dark-state formation \cite{harris90} resulted in many exciting findings such as slow light \cite{hau99} and light storage in a medium \cite{fleis00,fleis05}.
+Being a complementary effect to EIT, electromagnetically induced absorption (EIA) is the increase in absorption via atomic coherences and it is referred to as the bright resonance\cite{akul98, lez99}.
+It has been proposed that EIA can be utilizable for many applications such as optical switches, information storing and magnetometry \cite{ lez99,laz15}.
+Cold Rydberg gases, consisting of highly excited atoms have also attracted much attention in the last two decades \cite{bloch12,saff10}.
+Extraordinary properties of Rydberg atoms \cite{gallagher}, including strong interactions with each other and external fields and, Rydberg blockade effect \cite{gaet09,urb09} have provided a good platform for quantum information applications \cite{saff10, comp10}.
 It has been shown by many experimental and theoretical studies that they are also good candidates for nonlinear optics applications \cite{pritch13,stan13}.
-Rydberg-EIT systems provided a significant increase in third-order susceptibility \cite{pritch13,moha08,sev11b} and therefore can be used to achieve strong photon-photon interactions.
-Combining quantum coherence effects EIT and EIA with extraordinary properties of Rydberg atoms makes it possible to obtain higher order nonlinearities and gives rise to many new opportunities \cite{gart13,ates11,bhat15,gaul16,han15,peyron12,sev11}.
-It has been expected that these properties are very important for single photon sources and all optical switches and as a result they might yield more exciting effects \cite{baur14}.
+Rydberg-EIT systems have provided a significant increase in third-order susceptibility \cite{pritch13,moha08,sev11b} and therefore can be used to achieve strong photon-photon interactions.
+Combining quantum coherence effects (EIT and EIA) with extraordinary properties of Rydberg atoms, makes it possible to obtain higher order nonlinearities and gives rise to many new opportunities \cite{gart13,ates11,bhat15,gaul16,han15,peyron12,sev11}.
+It has been expected that these properties would be very important for single photon sources and all optical switches and as a result they might yield more exciting effects \cite{baur14}.